linhduongtuan/doctorwithbloom/README.md

 </details>

 <details><summary>ACKNOWLEDGMENT</summary>

-# Acknowledgment:
-### I would like to express my gratitude to [Phenikaa University](https://phenikaa-uni.edu.vn/en) and [Phenikaa-X](https://phenikaa-x.com/) company, without whose support, this fine-tuned model would not have been possible.
+I would like to express my gratitude to [Phenikaa University](https://phenikaa-uni.edu.vn/en) and [Phenikaa-X](https://phenikaa-x.com/) company, without whose support, this fine-tuned model would not have been possible.
 Their generosity in providing me with access to their computation resources, namely A100 and RTX 4090, allowed me to train and test my work successfully.

-### I would also like to extend my thanks to [Pham Ngoc Ninh](https://github.com/phamngocninh), who worked diligently to address any bugs and refine this model.
+I would also like to extend my thanks to [Pham Ngoc Ninh](https://github.com/phamngocninh), who worked diligently to address any bugs and refine this model.
 Ninh's assistance was greatly appreciated.
 </details>

 <details><summary>EXAMPLE OUTPUTS</summary>

-### Example outputs

 **QUESTION OF PATIENTS**: Doctor, I have been experiencing vomiting, nausea, and abdominal pain.
 I recently found out that I have pyloric